raybellwaves/CFOpenData/doc/example.rst

     #DataExtract/Scores/2017_Scores_Men.csv

-The last name is Ron Lyman.
-Can't work out why it isn't Sean Wray like in the URL Ron Lyman is last on the second last page.
-TO DO increase the loop by 1

 It broke for me once and gave the following error message.
 However, running the code again seemed to be fine:

 .. code:: python